YangLabHKUST/XPXP/README.md

 ```
 where column \<TraitName-muxpxp\> is the predicted PRS using the estimated SNPs effect size (\<TraitName-muxpxp\>) returned by XPXP

-However, the individual-level GWAS data of UKBB is availabel due to the data sharing restriction.
+However, the individual-level GWAS data of UKBB is not availabel due to the data sharing restriction.
 We therefore show how to use the height GWAS of UKBB Chinese as validation dataset

 ## Evaluate the prediction performance using GWAS summary statistics